-The Lord's church, with his name upon it, administers his gospel.
-It teaches his doctrine and makes available his ordinances.
+The Lord's Church, with His name upon it, administers His gospel.
+It teaches His doctrine and makes available His ordinances.
 The Church of Jesus Christ is a service agency, an auxiliary if you will, established for the blessing and edification of individuals and families.
-Elder Russell M. Nelson observed:

-The Church is the way by which the Master accomplishes His work and bestows His glory.
+Elder Russell M. Nelson observed: "The Church is the way by which the Master accomplishes His work and bestows His glory.
 Its ordinances and related covenants are the crowning rewards of our membership.
 While many organizations can offer fellowship and fine instruction, only His church can provide baptism, confirmation, ordination, the sacrament, patriarchal blessings, and the ordinances of the temple-all bestowed by authorized priesthood power.
-That power is destined to bless all children of our Heavenly Father.
-(18)
+That power is destined to bless all children of our Heavenly Father."

 In summary, then, the Savior directed: "Therefore, whatsoever ye shall do, ye shall do it in my name; therefore ye shall call the church in my name; and ye shall call upon the Father in my name that he will bless the church for my sake" (3 Nephi 27:7).
 We ever pray for the growth and proliferation of the Church of Jesus Christ, which is the kingdom of God on earth.
 We plead mightily for the expansion of the work of the Lord in all nations, and among all kindreds, tongues, and people.
-We petition the Father in the name of the Son, and, when our prayers meet the divine standard, they are offered under the direction of the Holy Ghost.
-We pray for the Church that bears the name of his Son, and we pray for special outpourings of light and power "for Christ's sake," meaning because of or on account of what Christ has done for the Church (see Webster's 1828 Dictionary under "sake") and, more particularly, we pray for those who constitute the sheep of his fold.
-We ask sincerely that the judgments of God may be turned away and the mercies of heaven extended, all because of the mediation and intercession of the Holy One of Israel (see Alma 33:11, 16).
+We petition the Father in the name of the Son, and when our prayers meet the divine standard they are offered under the direction of the Holy Ghost.
+We pray for the Church that bears the name of the Son, and we pray for special outpourings of light and power.
+More particularly, we pray for those who constitute the sheep of His fold.
+We ask sincerely that the judgments of God may be turned away and the mercies of heaven extended, all through the mediation and intercession of the Holy One of Israel (see Alma 33:11, 16).